hfinkel/lfort/docs/InternalsManual.rst

 In some cases, the front end emits diagnostics when it is clear that some small change to the source code would fix the problem.
 For example, a missing semicolon at the end of a statement or a use of deprecated syntax that is easily rewritten into a more modern form.
-Clang tries very hard to emit the diagnostic and recover gracefully in these and other cases.
+LFort tries very hard to emit the diagnostic and recover gracefully in these and other cases.

 However, for these cases where the fix is obvious, the diagnostic can be